Parsifal on Stage

 (or should) be presented on the modern stage.
 The momentum of New Bayreuth seems to have been spent; although in the next few decades, no doubt there will be some

 new productions inspired by those of Wieland Wagner; and there will also be some that react against the New Bayreuth style.
 The neo-Brechtian interpretations of

 oday it might no longer be possible to present Parsifal as a religious mystery play; but the connection

-this aspect of Parsifal as early as 1891 (in an article by K. Heckel in the Bayreuther Blätter).
-Not only Christian symbols, but also those of
+Parsifal as early as 1891 (in an article by K. Heckel in the Bayreuther Blätter).
+Not only Christian symbols, but also those of Buddhism, and

-Buddhism, and perhaps Hindu concepts too, were woven into this work (but not voodoo symbolism, like that shown in the photograph below!).
-Whilst it might not be
+perhaps Hindu concepts too, were woven into this work (but not voodoo symbolism, like that shown in the photograph below!).
+Whilst it might not be possible to

-possible to present the work as a coherently Buddhist drama (which in my view it is not), the possibility of approaching Parsifal from a Buddhist
+present the work as a coherently Buddhist drama (which in my view it is not), the possibility of approaching Parsifal from a Buddhist viewpoint seems to

-viewpoint seems to be promising and it is surprising that there has been no serious attempt at such a production to date ¹.
-Then there is the
+be promising and it is surprising that there has been no serious attempt at such a production to date ¹.
+Then there is the intriguing possibility

 of a New Age production, with the Grail Temple as a stone circle and a large crystal in place of Klingsor's mirror.
 Above all, in my view, the work must be

 presented from an understanding of the text, an understanding that has been all too rare in Parsifal productions of recent decades.
 There are so many

-are so many riches in the poem itself, so many subtleties to be made visible, that it is quite unnecessary for producers to import alien concepts; they can leave
+riches in the poem itself, so many subtleties to be made visible, that it is quite unnecessary for producers to import alien concepts; they can leave their baggage